varrix/varrix/README.md

 ### About

 Hey!
-My name is Logan Speck and I'm a Software Engineer based out of Ontario Canada.
+My name is Logan Speck and I'm a Software Developer based out of Ontario Canada.
 I'm focused on Developer Operations with an interest in Systems Architecture.

 #### Technologies I work with:
 [![](https://img.shields.io/badge/java-339999?style=for-the-badge&logo=java&logoColor=white)](https://adoptopenjdk.net)